RakaDoank/carbon-react-native/README.md

 Build React Native apps with component and shared patterns using Carbon.

 ## Documentation
 Documentation available with [docusaurus](https://docusaurus.io/) project on this repository under [docs](https://github.com/RakaDoank/carbon-react-native/tree/main/docs) directory.
 It's not completed yet, even the library, but it will be documented enough, as soon as the library is ready to use.
-You can start the docs web project with `npm run start` command in the [docs](https://github.com/RakaDoank/carbon-react-native/tree/main/docs) directory.

-You can also see the [example](https://github.com/RakaDoank/carbon-react-native/tree/main/example) app.
+You can install this repository dependencies with `pnpm install`, and start the docusaurus with `npm run start` command in the [docs](https://github.com/RakaDoank/carbon-react-native/tree/main/docs) directory, or you can also start the React Native CLI example app with `npm run start` in the [example](https://github.com/RakaDoank/carbon-react-native/tree/main/example) directory.

 ## Compatibility
 This library is just a pure JavaScript usage in React Native and only depends on the primitive React Native components with [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) and [react-native-svg](https://github.com/software-mansion/react-native-svg).
 It should compatible on all platforms available that can be built with React Native, but i cannot sure that.
 For the web only, [Carbon React](https://react.carbondesignsystem.com) is already there and do its best and solve a lot of accessibility feature.